Lee Dillon: Early political career

-Dillon was elected to Thatcham Town Council in 2007 and represents the ward of Thatcham North East.
-He served two terms as mayor from 2010 to 2012, and was the town's youngest mayor when first elected at the age of 27.
+Dillon was elected to Thatcham Town Council in 2007 and represented the ward of Thatcham North East.
+He served two terms as mayor of Thatcham from 2010 to 2012, becoming the town's youngest mayor when first elected at the age of 27.

-Dillon has served as a member of West Berkshire Council from 2007 to 2011 and since 2015, representing Thatcham North East and previously Thatcham North.
+Dillon has served as a member of West Berkshire Council from 2007 to 2011 and from 2015 to 2025, representing Thatcham North East and previously Thatcham North.
 At the 2023 election, the Liberal Democrats assumed majority control of West Berkshire Council, and Dillon was subsequently elected leader of the council on 25 May.
 He took sabbatical leave from the role on 1 February 2024 before resigning as leader on 30 April to focus on his campaign for the forthcoming general election.